Cldfire/nvml-wrapper/README.md

 sudo ln -s /usr/lib/nvidia-<driver-version>/libnvidia-ml.so /usr/lib
 ```

+## NVML Support

+This wrapper has been developed against and is currently supporting NVML version
+8. Each new version of NVML is guaranteed to be backwards-compatible according
+to NVIDIA, so this wrapper should continue to work without issue regardless of
+NVML version bumps.

 ## Rustc Support

 Currently supports rustc 1.17.0 or greater.
 The target version is the **latest**